Making time to reflect is easier than most realize.

 1/ Mosaic reflection or good enough reflection.
 Doing short, regular periods of reflection rather than taking a long retreat.

 2/ Change your physical position.
-Look out the window or take a walk, meditate or pray.
+Look out the window or take time to walk, meditate or pray.

 3/ Exercise if it’s not too mentally taxing.